geemus/notes/stanford_innovation_and_entrepreneurship/raw/leading_innovation.md

   * In the recent past, as I was exploring next steps in my career, I took a detour from engineering individual contributor (IC) through product management.
 I had imagined this to be parallel-ish to what I wanted to do and there were immediate openings, vs no clear path forward as an IC at that time.
 It turns out that I was REALLY bad at integrating into our PM organization.
 Some of this was likely due to my relative inexperience, but also having a much different perspective and not having existing relationships with colleagues really came together to doom the effort.
 It did help me to learn much more about how they talk about and approach problems though, and ultimately I was able to return from that with more clarity about what I really wanted to do (which has led to a rather successful redefinition of next steps and progression as an IC to a new type of role I was more or less able to design for myself).
 All that said, I was definitely really uncomfortable throughout the actual experience...

 # Module 3: Leadership

+## Leadership Fundamentals (see also Good Boss, Bad Boss)

+* Being in tune - self-awareness, how it feels to work for them, how they come across, how to get the best from others
+  * great bosses are self-obsessed - not egotistical/selfish, but iterating/honing self-awareness and empathy
+  * toxic tandem - combination of overattentive subordinates and inattentive bosses
+  * power poisoning (effect of getting power) - focus more on own needs/concerns, focus less on needs of others, act like rules do not apply to them (ie Berkeley cookie study)
+  * self-delusion - tend to self-evaluate much more favorably than peer reviews would suggest is accurate
+  * insulated from reality, as messengers are shot.
+  * ask good questions, listen to everyone, then synthesize your own answer
+  * balance "front stage" and "back stage" behaviors, in order to be effective but also project the right things (because people are watching in a disproportionately close fashion)
+* Assertiveness - best bosses are rated about average in terms of competitive, aggressive, and passive, because they should be tuned based on the situation
+  * managers often overestimate their value and underestimate the damage of watching/nagging, managers should
+  * "first do no harm" - most innovative leaders devote less attention to individuals, allow acting without permission, and don't consistently enforce rules
+  * "after you plant a seed, you don't gig it up every week to see how it is doing" - 3M's Wlliam Coyne
+  * don't intervene if ideas are being generated, everyone is participating, etc (divergent tasks)
+  * do intervene when decisions need to be made, things need to move forward, etc (convergent tasks)
+  * be clear about when to expect intervention or not to ensure it is predictable and more consistent (and can be things that can be improved over time)
+* Small wins - long term is essential, but without focus on next steps they freeze up/freak out (see also The Progress Principle book)
+  * Something like 1% big goals, 99% next steps.
+  * Even biggest accomplishments rest on series of intertwined smaller wins.
+  * Best bosses frame as series of manageable and doable steps, leading to better decisions, sustained motivation, and stops people from freaking out.
+  * HBR: Start the New Year with Progress
+    * Note progress from team/org (major accomplishments and small wins) and communicate broadly.
+    * Celebrate progress and those who contributed (including support staff).
+    * Map out upcoming goals and why they matter.
+Include both broad, aspirational and smaller, interim goals.
+    * Resolve to support progress each day by providing goals/resources/time and removing/reducing obstacles.
+Insist people support one another and that everyone should be looking every day for chances to help colleaguse move forward on meaningful work.
+* Having their backs - best bosses protect people from harm, intrusions, distractions, indignities, idiots, and idiocy of every stripe.
+  * how are you using meetings?
+    * power grab - show how powerful you are and control (show up late, hold people late; both imply they are the most important/valuable person)
+    * Will Wright - end the meeting when someone starts looking antsy, charge $1/meeting you schedule (or similar)

+## Exercises

+* 3.1 Identify a clueless leader you have worked with or observed in the past.
+Please list 3-5 ways in which this boss was or is clueless, and tell us why these behaviors are destructive.
+Think about the lessons you have learned from this leader.
+If you are a boss, or if you ever are a boss, what could you do to avoid turning into one of these clueless leaders?
+  * They established a monthly all company check-in, in which people were regularly eviscerated.
+It became a very time consuming task to prepare to give an appraisal that painted things in the best light possible to avoid attention/response.
+  * They frequently seemed to disregard the concerns and opinions of others in the room and make decisions by fiat.
+This caused a lot of churn and frustration.
+  * They acted as though others should be able to read between the lines, and were often not explicit enough about expectations.
+This led to larger conflict/tensions when these issues came to light later.
+  * Often seemed out of touch with what was happening more broadly and as a result their decisions/input often felt out of touch with reality.
+* 3.2 What are some signs that a leader is pushing people too hard?
+  * If pushing too hard: stop getting ideas/input from others, get people feeling burned out, less creativity.
+* 3.2 What are some signs that a leader is not pushing people hard enough?
+  * If not pushing hard enough: people checked out/not engaged, slipping deadlines/accountability, lack of alignment.
+* 3.3 Now, think about something you will do in the next week to hone your leadership skills in some small way.
+After you have attempted this task, please write up an analysis of your efforts and the outcome.
+  *
+* 3.4 When is it a bad idea to shield the people you lead?
+  * If there is direct feedback that would be valuable for them to hear, relaying it often loses things in translation. ie hearing directly from customers about their experiences is valuable.

 # Module 4: Leading Creative Teams
 # Module 5: Implementation